“For me, this is an opportunity to give back, share my knowledge and assist the next generation to create impact in business and succeed in life”

 2024

-Merges XPRNC and Events Masterclass under personal brand name, ‘Brad Cocks’ to provide unified speaking, workshops and mentorship to organisations globally.
+Merges XPRNC and additonal services under personal brand name, ‘Brad Cocks’ to provide unified speaking, workshops, event direction and fractional leadership facilitation to organisations globally.

 “Brad is a visionary.
 He is an exceptional professional who can deliver the extremely difficult elements to culminate in amazing event experiences.
 Brad is meticulous, thoughtful, innovative and professional.”